-The College employs 248 people expressed as full time equivalents, of whom 130 are teaching staff.
+The College employs 262 people expressed as full time equivalents, of whom 134 are teaching staff.
+The average headcount for the college was 365 of whom 152 are teaching staff.

 Reputation:

 The College has a strong reputation locally and nationally.
 Maintaining the all round high quality of education offered at the College is essential for the College's success in attracting students and maintaining external relationships.